timsonner/timsonner/README.md

 ## Featured projects:
-Both of these projects are SvelteKit apps demonstrating tailwind CSS (UnoCSS), reactive variables, fetch() requests to an API, and JSON parsing.

 [sveltekit-0auth-supabase hosted on Vercel](https://sveltekit-0auth-supabase.vercel.app/) Latest SvelteKit 10/08/2022, usage of 0auth with magic link or credentials.
 Supabase serverless database.